jestjs/jest/docs/AsynchronousTesting.md

     });
 ```

-and then return a mock value for this call
+and then provide a mock response for the dependency

 ```javascript
     $.ajax.mock.calls[0/*first call*/][0/*first argument*/].done({